Islam in Sweden: Demography

-Muslims in Sweden most often originate from Iraq, Iran, Bosnia-Herzegovina and Kosovo, the Iraqis being by far the largest group in 2015.
+Muslims in Sweden most often originate from Iraq, Iran, Bosnia-Herzegovina, Sandžak and Kosovo, the Iraqis being by far the largest group in 2015.
 Most Iranians and Iraqis fled as refugees to Sweden during the Iran–Iraq War from 1980 to 1988.
 The second-largest Muslim group consists of immigrants or refugees from Eastern Europe, particularly from former Yugoslavian countries, most of them being Bosniaks, who number 12,000.
 There is also a sizeable community of Somalis, who numbered 40,165 in 2011.
 They are followed by Muslim refugees from Syria and Somalia, two very rapidly growing groups.
 Two other groups, residing in Sweden for a decade longer, are people from Turkey and Lebanon.